kattaajay/AC209A_SlopeDetection/Report-IntroductionandEDA.md

 ![png](Report-IntroductionandEDA_files/Report-IntroductionandEDA_28_1.png)

-#### Comments:
+** Comments **
-* Looking at the angular velocity of thigh extension, we see that the uphill features seem the most different from two other classes
+1. Looking at the angular velocity of thigh extension, we see that the uphill features seem the most different from two other classes
-* flat ground and downhill signals overlaps greatly, may be difficult to use this feature to classify
+2. flat ground and downhill signals overlaps greatly, may be difficult to use this feature to classify